florentpoujol/superpowers-game-fmouseinput-plugin/readme.md

         // add the component
         new fMouseInput(this.actor);

-        // then set the camera
+        // then set the camera component
-        this.actor.fMouseInput.camera = "MyCamera";
+        this.actor.fMouseInput.setCameraComponent( Sup.getActor("MyCamera").camera );
         // or
-        this.actor.fMouseInput.camera = Sup.getActor("MyCamera");
-        // or
-        this.actor.fMouseInput.camera = Sup.getActor("MyCamera").camera;
+        this.actor.fMouseInput.setCameraActorName( "MyCamera" );
       }
     }